gomesdanilo/tech-matcher/README.md

 # Tech Matcher
 Project Submission for the course NanoDegree - iOS Developer at Udacity

-Tech Matcher allows you to find people interested in studying a specific topic related to programming and also allows your to find people willing to help/tech.
-Tech Matcher is the app that helps students and teacher find eachother.
+Tech Matcher allows you to find people interested in studying a specific topic related to programming and also allows you to find people willing to help/teach.
+Tech Matcher is the app that helps students and teachers find each other.

 ## Requirements from Udacity:
 https://docs.google.com/document/d/1CWsC1jszFEYX5EM3CE9sX88FuIZCim4fMNml-lUPKlo/pub?embedded=true